 One of The Arc of Spokane's greatest asset is its workforce.
-That's why we provide competitive wages, good benefits, and a positive work environment for more than 195 people in Spokane.
+That's why we provide competitive wages, good benefits, and a positive work environment for more than 225 people in Spokane.
 We honor the values of individual integrity, mutual respect, personal accountability, and dedication to the people we serve and to each other.

 Applications are available at our office or by downloading the PDF forms

+below.
 Please complete the Application for Employment and Affirmative Action form and return it to us by mail or in person at the address listed below.
 Unfortunately, we cannot accept applications submitted electronically.

 The Arc of Spokane